-CHARLESTON, SC (WCSC/AP) - The curtain is rising on another edition of the Spoleto Festival USA in South Carolina's Lowcountry.
+CHARLESTON, SC - CHARLESTON, SC (WCSC/AP) - The curtain is rising on another edition of the Spoleto Festival USA in South Carolina's Lowcountry.

 The arts festival opened at noon Friday at Charleston City Hall with the traditional round of speeches and fanfare.
 Robert Carter, a Charleston native and member of an all-male ballet troupe from New York was featured in the opening ceremonies.